discourse/discourse-developer-docs/docs/02-development-environments/01-devcontainer.md

 ---
-title: Developing Discourse using a 'Dev Container'
+title: Developing Discourse using a Dev Container
 short_title: Dev Container
 id: dev-container
 ---

 [Dev Containers](https://containers.dev/) is an open standard for configuring a development environment inside a container.
 This almost entirely eliminates the need to install/configure Discourse-specific tools/dependencies on your local machine, and makes it very easy to keep up-to-date as Discourse evolves over time.